gastonstat/stat20/README.md

 - __Exams__: one midterm exam, and final test

 - __Textbook__: Statistics, 4th edition by Freedman, Pisani, and Purves (FPP)

+- __LMS__: the specific learning resources of a given semester are shared in the Learning Management Sysment (LMS) approved by Campus authorities (e.g. bCourses, Canvas)

 - __Note__: Stat 20 has been revamped, and you can find its updated version at: <https://www.stat20.org>